-VSI OpenVMS Alpha is distributed as a downloadable image, available from the VMS Software, Inc, website.
-Procedures to set up the system disk and to prepare the system for day-to-day operations are provided in the VSI OpenVMS Alpha V8.4-2L1 Upgrade Manual.
-The procedures use the POLYCENTER Software Installation (PCSI) utility to configure and upgrade the OpenVMS operating system.
+VSI OpenVMS is distributed as a binary kit on DVD.
+Procedures to set up the system disk from media and to prepare the system for day-to-day operations are provided in the VSI OpenVMS Installation and Upgrade Manual.
+The procedures use the POLYCENTER Software Installation (PCSI) utility to configure and install the OpenVMS Integrity operating system.

-Network Upgrade
+Network Installation and Upgrade